20 March 2023

 Creating a business plan is the most basic step to start an e-commerce business.
 However, it is also the most essential step in setting up your e-commerce business; if done wrong, all the further efforts can go in vain.
 Your business plan must be designed according to the market research, financial budget, and profit margin.
 Similar to a traditional store, an online e-commerce store also requires a business model.
 However, remember that the right business plan is crucial for implementing your business model.

-Every business that is receiving any sort of revenue is mandatorily required to register with the taxation authorities such as Income Tax Act, 1961 and Goods and Service Tax Act.
+Every business that is receiving any sort of revenue is mandatorily required to register with the taxation authorities for tax compliances such as Income Tax , Goods and Service Tax, etc.

-A payment gateway is a must if you have your own website, all major marketplaces have an existing payment gateway infrastructure especially since most purchases are paid for online these days.
+A payment gateway is a must if you have your own website, all major marketplaces have an existing payment gateway infrastructure especially since most purchase and sale transactions are paid for online these days.